maxime-tournier/maxime-tournier.github.com/notes/ddg.md

 for all $$\sigma \in S(k)$$ where we plug the primal basis vectors corresponding to basis $$1$$-forms into $$\omega$$ in the order they appear in the input
-$$k$$-vectors, extended linearly.
+$$k$$-vectors, extended linearly to non-decomposable forms.
 This correspondance is not *natural* in the sense that it depends on the choice of basis both for the volume form and for the identification of $$V$$ with its dual.
+However, when
-However, when $$V$$ has an inner-product the primal/dual identification through it becomes natural (it no longer depends on a particular choice of basis).
+$$V$$ has an inner-product the primal/dual identification through it becomes natural (it no longer depends on a particular choice of basis).
 Furthermore, there is also a natural choice of a volume form that no longer depends on the basis.
-In order do find it, we first need to ask ourselves *how does a volume form changes as we change basis?*
+In order do construct it, we first need to ask ourselves *how does a volume form changes as we change basis?*

 To answer this question, let us consider the *pullback* of a volume form by an endomorphism $$A: V \to V$$: